-The Conference has had many wonderful supporters along the way.
-Maureen Lipman, Jacqueline Wilson and Colin Dexter continue as our Honorary Patrons, and we are most grateful to PD James who has recently retired from this role.
-The Plenary, or Keynote Address is undoubtedly one of the Conference highlights; previous speakers have included Lord Julian Fellowes, Carol Ann Duffy, Michael Morpurgo, Kevin Crossley-Holland and Sir Terry Pratchett.
-We remain immensely grateful too to the literary agents, commissioning editors, best-selling authors and other industry professionals who give talks, run workshops, provide one-to-ones and adjudicate our competitions each year.
+The Keynote Address is undoubtedly one of the weekend’s highlights; previous speakers have included Sebastian Faulks, Meg Rosoff, Joanne Harris, Julian Fellowes, Carol Ann Duffy, Michael Morpurgo, Kevin Crossley-Holland, Sir Terry Pratchett, Patrick Gale, and Lemn Sissay.
+We remain immensely grateful too to all our supporters, including the literary agents, commissioning editors, authors, poets and other industry professionals who give talks, run workshops, provide one-to-ones and adjudicate our competitions each year.

 In June 2013, Barbara retired as Director after many decades of unstinting service to writers and to readers.
-At this point the Conference became the Winchester Writers’ Festival – a new name and a new logo as it moves into its 34th year.
-Nevertheless, its aims remain the same: to continue to inspire and support writers working in all genres, both emerging and established, from the first spark of an idea to publication and beyond.
+Judith Heneghan became the new Director and at this point the Conference became the Winchester Writers’ Festival – a new name and a new logo as it moved into its 34th year.
+At the end of 2018, Judith Heneghan stepped down and Event Manager, Sara Gangai, took the reigns as the acting Director for the 2019 Festival.
+The aims of the Festival remain the same: to continue to inspire and support writers working in all genres, both emerging and established, from the first spark of an idea to publication and beyond.